wekuume/wekuume-content/en/topics/tool-31-keepassx/0-get-started/1-1-intro.md

 ---
 title: Get started with KeePassX
 ---
-Learn how to use KeePassX for securely managing passwords for multiple accounts.
+- **Learn how to use KeePassX for securely managing passwords for multiple accounts**